 One reason the court might agree to seal your records is if you (or your lawyer) can convince them that making them public would hurt your privacy and that this damage would outweigh the benefits of having court records accessible to the public.

 Another reason the court might agree to seal your records is if they include proprietary business or personal information that the public should not have access to.

 It’s possible you’ll be able to get your divorce records sealed, but it’s by no means a sure thing—and requires the help of a lawyer.

 Call an Expert Divorce Lawyer in Cherokee County

 Are you worried about your divorce records being public or any other matters relating to your divorce?
 If so, an expert family lawyer can advise you.

 We’ve helped countless divorce clients in the Atlanta area we can help you.
-Call us at (770) 479-1500 for a free and confidential consultation today.
+Call us at (770) 479-1500 for a confidential consultation today.

 Amanda Speights is a co-founder and lead family law attorney at Speights Law, PC in Cherokee County.
 She is an experienced family law lawyer who handles an assortment of domestic cases, including divorce, child custody, child support, appeals and other types of litigation in the state of Georgia.
 To contact Amanda, please visit our contact page.